 Service Specialty

-There are 47 User Research agencies in Europe.
-The top-ranked for 2026 are Edenspiekermann, UX Studio, and User Interface Design, with average rates around €80-150/hr.
+There are 46 User Research agencies in Europe.
+The top-ranked for 2026 are Edenspiekermann, User Interface Design, and Creative Navy, with average rates around €80-150/hr.

 Research costs 10% of your budget but prevents the 50% you'd waste building the wrong thing.
 These agencies specialize in user research, UX research, usability studies, and discovery research—identifying what your users actually need versus what they say they want, and killing internal assumptions with real data.
 Critical for healthcare products where user safety depends on evidence, and AI/ML interfaces where trust must be earned through tested interaction patterns.